woj-mark/clearscore-backend-homework/README.md

 It consequently computes the sorting scores for the obtained responses and returns the aggregated and sorted cardScores for each card obtained from partner APIs to be exposed via /creditCards endpoint.

-The application is built using sbt and is running on host and port defined in the Config object.

 ## Endpoints
 The endpoints provided by the app are as follows: